prometheus/snmp_exporter/generator/README.md

                             # Required if context is configured on the device.

     lookups:  # Optional list of lookups to perform.
-              # This must only be used when the new index is unique.
+              # If keep_old is the default of false, this must only be used when the new index is unique.

       # If the index of a table is bsnDot11EssIndex, usually that'd be the label
       # on the resulting metrics from that table.
 Instead, use the index to